vlOd2/PYMusicBot/README.md

 # ⚠ WARNING
-This version of PYMusicBot (V2) is currently in developmens, lacks features and is not polished<br>
+This version of PYMusicBot (V2) is currently in development, lacks features and is not polished<br>
 Please switch to the "main" branch for the stable release (albeit buggy) of PYMusicBot (V1)

 # 🎶 PYMusicBot V2